UtrechtRiversEstuaries/course_GEO4-4436/course/practicals/chapter_4.md

    - Written feedback on tips and tops
    ```

-   For the peer review, we count on your integrity and attentiveness and do not tolerate nepotism.
+   For the peer review, we count on your integrity and attentiveness.
+Realize that your fellow students benefit from a clear and critical review and not from a friendly review.

 -  Aside from the peer review, each poster and presentation will be graded by two course teachers.
    The rubric of the course teachers contains the same items as the peer review, with additionally a grade (0,1,2) for creativity.